Code-Institute-Submissions/Milestone-project-86/README.md

 -   On Microsoft Edge and Internet Explorer Browsers, all links in Navbar are pushed upwards when hovering over them.

 ## Deployment
+- Deploying my project
+- I created my project on GitHub and used GitPod's development environment to write my code.

+- To make my project viewable to others, I deployed my project to GitHub Pages with the following process:

+- I opened the 'Settings' section of my project repository in GitHub.
+- From there, I scrolled to the 'GitHub Pages' section.
+- Here I selected 'master branch' as my Source.
+- This deployed my project on GitHub Pages and allowed me to share the live website with other.
+- Use the following link to view my live project: [View the live project here.](https://omahamud.github.io/Milestone-project/)

 ### GitHub Pages